 Vacheron Constantin just never fails to deliver one masterpiece after another.
 The 2013 Patrimony Ultra-Thin Minute Repeater (Ref.
 30110/000R-9793) is not only a perfect dress watch for the extremely wealthy watch lovers.
 It also sports a wonderful hand-wound caliber that is claimed to be the thinnest minute repeater mechanism in the industry.

 The new Parmigiani Fleurier Toric Minute Repeater is a thoroughly executed tribute to the early XIX century Perrin Freres pocket watch that the Swiss brand recently restored for the Edouard and Maurice Sandoz Foundation (EMSF.)
-As you will see on the picture below, the pocket watch in question could be just another 200-year-old artifact, if not its peculiar face.
+The pocket watch in question could be just another 200-year-old artifact, if not its peculiar face.

 The Swiss brand, which is mostly known for their flashy, yet affordable mechanical and quartz timepieces, has recently started selling the new self-winding Edox Cape Horn 5 Minute Repeater Skeleton (ref.
 87003 3 AID).

-For the last SIHH 2010 show, Roger Dubuis has presented a great number of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
-However, it was the splendid Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post art-deco” exterior that looked the most interesting offering for this year.
+For the last SIHH 2010 show, Roger Dubuis has presented a lot of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
+However, it was the splendid Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post-art-deco” exterior that looked the most interesting offering for this year.

-A couple of weeks ago, Vacheron Constantin has revealed its new Patrimony Traditionnelle Calibre 2253 (ref.
-88172/000P-9495) model featuring a perpetual calendar, a minute repeater, a tourbillon and, omg, an equation of time complication.
-While the first three of these “grand complications” are more or less common and you can get one from almost any serious brand, the fourth is still rare even among high-end watchmakers and, while not serving any practical purpose, at least makes the device stand out among the precious few competing products in this price range.
+A couple of weeks ago, Vacheron Constantin has revealed the new Patrimony Traditionnelle Calibre 2253 (ref.
+88172/000P-9495) model featuring a perpetual calendar, a minute repeater, a tourbillon, and, omg, an equation of time complication.